Several TB of Data Changes Per Day? No problem.

 That is where HVR can help.
 Supporting customers generating multiple TBs of changes per day on a single system, HVR is well-suited to help large organizations populate Snowflake from operational systems with log-based CDC support on various commonly-used relational database technologies.

-Interested in seeing what data replication using HVR is like?
-I invite you to take HVR for a Test Drive.
+Interested in experiencing HVR’s high-volume data replication technology for yourself?
+Take HVR for a Test Drive.